d3/d3-selection/README.md

 * The selection.classed method has been renamed selection.class.
 (Note: `class` is a reserved word in ES6, but ES5 and later allow reserved words as identifier names.)
 The old name is deprecated but preserved for backwards-compatibility.

+* The selection.insert method has been deprecated and is now an alias for selection.append, which now takes an optional selector to specify the node before which to insert.

 * The selection.on method has been renamed selection.event.
 The old name is deprecated but preserved for backwards-compatibility.

 * A new selection.dispatch method dispatches a [custom event](https://dom.spec.whatwg.org/#interface-customevent) of the specified type to all selected elements.